COASTAL GRIZZLY BEAR TOUR

 Two 3-hour viewing and photography sessions per day, timed for the best light and tides.

-Access to paddle boards and kayaks
+Access to paddle boards and kayaks and sauna

 Not included